Ninja Foodi Max Dual Zone Air Fryer AF400UK review

 Thankfully, that's it when it comes to controls, making simplicity a huge benefit of this air fryer.
 The haptics and sounds this appliance makes also won't grate on you unless you're very sensitive to machine noises.

-The holy grail of air fryer food, the humble nuggets and chips combo was our first test with the mighty Ninja dual-zone air fryer.
-Straight out of the freezer, the nuggets were supposed to take 15 minutes in the oven, while the sweet potato fries should've taken 20.
+The holy grail of air fryer food, the humble nuggets and chips combo was my first test with the mighty Ninja dual-zone air fryer straight out of the box.
+From the freezer, the nuggets were supposed to take 15 minutes in the oven, while the sweet potato fries should've taken 20.

 I set the actual timings of both in the Ninja to 10 minutes and 15 minutes respectively instead, to test out efficiency, and used the 'Sync' setting so that they would be done at the same time to serve up.
 In practice, that meant that the drawer with the nuggets was held for five minutes before the cooking began.
 It's a pretty convenient setting, as it means you don't have to return to your air fryer to program it again or remember to chuck the nuggets in.